Unemployment Fraud: A Growing Threat

 January 5th, 2021

-2020 has seen a number of changes in the level and type of fraud attacks.
+2020 saw a number of changes in the level and type of fraud attacks.
 With the continuing stimulus programs in place, we’ve started to see these being targeted by fraudsters.
 Unfortunately, unemployment insurance has been a new favourite target.
 It has even been boasted about in rap music videos.
-In this blog, we’ll give an overview of what unemployment fraud is, trends we’re seeing in the U.S. this year, and what FIs can do to mitigate this type of fraud.
+In this blog, we’ll give an overview of what unemployment fraud is, trends we’ve seen in the U.S. in the past year, and what FIs can do to mitigate this type of fraud.

 States will pay out unemployment insurance benefit payments to those who have lost their jobs.
 Yet, like anything else, this can be the subject of fraud and can be undermined in multiple ways.
 This can include synthetic or fictious identities, where a non-existent person makes the claim, as well as ID theft where a fraudster uses a genuine person’s identity to make the fraudulent claim.
 In the second case, this also has impacts on the genuine party, not just the state making the payments.
 There is an additional third way, which is a fraudulent claim by the actual person (i.e. they are still working while claiming unemployment), although we won’t focus on that today as it’s far less prevalent.

 As part of the COVID-19 stimulus response, the Pandemic Unemployment Assistance program was launched.
 As has been the case with Paycheck Protection Program (PPP) loans, the government wanted to get funds to people quickly to keep the economy moving and ensure people have quick access to funds.
 This means that checks and validations were not as good as they could have or should have been, which is understandable given the urgency to get people the funds they needed.